-Develop and Realize benefits through connections with long distance trails within DC and Northern Virginia
+January 2017 webinar held to develop and realize benefits through connections with long distance trails within DC and Northern Virginia

-Hear from the National Capital Trails Coalition, National Park Service, East Coast Greenways, W&OD Trails Manager, and Department of Conservation and Recreation and have your questions answered!
+Participants heard from the National Capital Trails Coalition, National Park Service, East Coast Greenways, W&OD Trails Manager, and Department of Conservation and Recreation staff on the following: